craftercms/docs/source/new-ia/by-role/developer/extensions/plugins.rst

 Example Plugins
 ^^^^^^^^^^^^^^^

 CrafterCMS also provides various plugin examples available from the `marketplace <https://marketplace.craftercms.org>`__ to help you create your own plugins.
 These plugins can be installed to your project using ``Plugin Management`` in |projectTools| through the Studio UI.
-See :ref:`plugin-management` for more information on installing plugins from the CrafterCMS Marketplace.
+See :ref:`newIa-plugin-management` for more information on installing plugins from the CrafterCMS Marketplace.

 * `Cliengo plugin <https://github.com/craftercms/chatbot-plugin/tree/cliengo>`__ to add Cliengo to a project
 * `Image Carousel plugin <https://github.com/craftercms/carousel-plugin>`__ to add a highly configurable carousel plugin based on `Tiny Slider <https://github.com/ganlanyuan/tiny-slider/tree/v2.9.3>`__